Spirituality through creativity

 Meditate for five minutes and use your favorite channel of creative expression.
 What do you come up with?

-And do you feel more connected?
+Do you feel more connected?